wisemen-digital/vue-playbook/src/design-patterns/solid.md

 }
 ```

-The problem with personFilter function is that if we want to filter by any other new property we have to change personFilter's code.
+The problem with personFilter function is that if we want to filter by any other new property, we have to change the internal working inside the personFilter function.

 Let's solve this problem by allowing the filter to accept any prop name and allow it to directly filter it.

 ```Typescript
 const personFilter = (persons: Person[], propName: string): Person[] => {